SignPath/Website-old/src/features/maturity.md

   * The PFX format does not prescribe a specific cipher.
   * Also, some files use a weak cipher for the container and a strong cipher for the private key with the same encryption key, so a brute force attack on the weak cipher will also reveal the encryption key for the private key.
 * If your password leaks, your private key is accessible to everyone who has access to the PFX file.
-  * In general, memorizable passwords are unsafe, and high-entropy passwords need to be stored securely.
+  * In general, memorable passwords are unsafe, and high-entropy passwords need to be stored securely.
   * You basically shift the burden from private key secrecy to password secrecy.
-* Sometimes PFX files are considerd secure because they are only used for certificate installation.
+* Sometimes PFX files are considered secure because they are only used for certificate installation.
 However, even a temporary exposure of the PFX file (e.g. via file shares, backup media or e-mail storage) will nullify this assumption.
 * Key theft or abuse cannot be detected.

 </td></tr>